-Phil Haig, a former collegiate pitcher at Illinois and FIU, is in his first year as a volunteer coach with the Tulane Green Wave baseball program.
+Phil Haig, a former collegiate pitcher at Illinois and FIU, is in his second year as a volunteer coach with the Tulane Green Wave baseball program.

 Haig spent three years as a volunteer coach with the Sam Houston State Bearkats under head coach David Pierce during one of the most successful periods in SHSU baseball history.
 In all three years with the Bearkats, Haig was a part of three consecutive Southland Conference regular season title-winning teams, while also helping guide the Bearkats to NCAA Regional appearances in all three of those seasons.